auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 than all previous following states.

 Both the original and modified bcrypt have a half-round state initialization phase.
-In the original bcrypt, it runs once per computation.
-In the modified bcrypt, it runs once per super-round.
+In the original bcrypt, it runs at the beginning of every computation.
+In the modified bcrypt, it runs once at the beginning of every super-round.

     // original bcrypt